 Join Dive Ninjas in June 2021 for a very special wild dolphins of Bimini expedition.
 This is a limited offer trip with only

-12 spaces 2 spaces available at the peak of the dolphin season.
+12 spaces at the peak of the dolphin season.
+2 SPACES LEFT!
 We recommend that you act fast as this trip will sell out quick.
 Scroll down for more details on the trip, then register online now to secure your space.
 Feel free to contact us at [email protected] or at +1-973-619-9976 with any questions or to reserve your space today.

 Get ready for some out of this world wild dolphin action!
 There are two species of dolphins that inhabit the beautiful waters of Bimini – the Atlantic Spotted Dolphin, and the Bottlenose Dolphin, with excellent chances of encountering both species.
 The pods here share a very unique behavior that is only seen in a few places on earth.
 They actually seek out interactions with humans.
 You’ll feel like you’re living in a wildlife documentary, as we head out each day to swim with wild dolphins and explore their world.